 Michigan State University is offering an Online Electrical Apprenticeship program.
 The educational experience is a four year program registered with the U.S. Department of Labor (USDOL), Office of Apprenticeship and Training.
 Upon successful completion of the program, graduates are awarded a certificate of completion by Michigan State University.

 This program provides the Related Technical Instruction (RTI), that will be required starting in September, 2010 by the State of Michigan through the revisions of implementation Public Act 217 of 1954, Rule 338.88e.
 It gives the apprentice the necessary theoretical and technical knowledge needed to become a successful journey person.
 It also gives additional practice of job-related skills and knowledge.
-The USDOL standards require that a minimum of 144 hours per year of apprenticeship training is to be provided to each trainee.
+The USDOL standards require that a minimum of 576 hours of apprenticeship training is to be provided to each trainee.

 The M.S.U. program consists of a four-year curriculum that is designed to contain information you need to have a successful career path in the electrical industry.
 The material focuses on electrical theory, workplace skills, jobsite safety and an understanding of National Electrical Code®, the Michigan Residential Code and Michigan´s Part 8 Electrical Rules.

 The material is intended to be taught in tandem with on-the-job training provided by a licenced electrician.
 Each lesson is based on objectives with exercises, review questions, and quizzes designed to test the knowledge gained in each segment.
 The curriculum will be updated regularly to meet the changes in the electrical codes, changes in technology and the needs of the electrical contractors.

 The benefits of the program include: